 Sun dried tomato onion breakfast pizza

-Recipe makes 2 oval pizzas (or one large sheet pan pizza) and serves at least 4 people comfortably.
+Everything you want from a breakfast is in this pizza.
+Recipe makes 2 oval pizzas (or one large sheet pan pizza).

 Ingredients